YoniGR94/Symulation-aplication-of-M-M/README.md

 1. How evenly does colors distributed in an M&M package?

-2. What is the probability of getting less than half of a certain color?
+2. What is the probability of getting too little of one color?

 3. Do different package sizes affect color variation?

-4. Are there significant deviations from expected randomness?

-Clone the repository and run the analysis using R and ggplot2.

 ### 📚 required libraries

+Clone the repository and run the analysis using the Tidyverse and visualization using ggplot.

 ```
 library(tidyverse)
 library(MASS)
 library(scales)
 ```

+### 🔧 AI

+I use approximately 15% AI prompt for these tasks:

+1. Error on cloning and function output

+2. Automation of simple functions and plots

 ### 🤝 Contributions